 Helping Hands’ monkeys cannot be placed outside of the United States (or in Hawaii) due to animal quarantine laws.

 We are the only organization of our kind in the world.
 One of the main reasons for our success is that the training and placement of Helping Hands service monkeys relies on an interface of professional disciplines that few other organizations are able to coordinate.
 These disciplines include primatology, psychology, and complex training techniques, as well as extensive knowledge and skill in rehabilitation medicine, occupational therapy, engineering, workstation modification, adaptive equipment design, and other services that address the needs of adults living with severe physical disabilities.
 In addition, it requires a great deal of time, patience, and funding to raise, train, and successfully place service monkeys with eligible recipients.

 Absolutely!
 The most important aspect of our program for many of our recipients is that this relationship is mutually beneficial and based upon trust and affection between them and their service monkey.
 A Helping Hands monkey views his/her recipient as a treasured caretaker, playmate, and protector.
-Monkeys show affection to their recipients by grooming them and cuddling together – some monkeys even enjoy gentle play “wrestling” with their recipients.
+Monkeys show affection to their recipients by grooming them and cuddling together—some monkeys even enjoy gentle play “wrestling” with their recipients.